Stay Informed

 • Invitations

-Applicants must have a fully completed doctoral degree and a full-time position (or be emeritus) at an Israeli college or university.
+Applicants must have a fully completed doctoral degree and a full-time, long-term position (or be emeritus) at an Israeli college or university.

 All applicants must possess a strong command of English and be able to teach undergraduate courses about modern Israel to students in the United States.